 What Is Macular Telangiectasia?

-Macular telangiectasia develops when there are problems with the tiny blood vessels around the fovea, the center of the macula.
-There are two types of macular telangiectasia, and each affects the blood vessels differently.
+There are two types of MacTel, and each affects the blood vessels differently.

-The most common form of macular telangiectasia is Type 2 macular telangiectasia, in which the tiny blood vessels around the fovea leak, become dilated (widen), or both.
+The most common form is Type 2 MacTel.
+The tiny blood vessels around the fovea leak, become dilated (widen), or both.
 In some cases, new blood vessels form under the retina and they can also break or leak.
-Fluid from leaking blood vessels causes the macula to swell or thicken, a condition called macular edema, which affects your central vision.
+Fluid from leaking blood vessels causes the macula to swell or thicken.
+This is a condition called macular edema, which affects your central vision.
 Also, scar tissue can sometimes form over the macula and the fovea, causing loss of detail vision.
 Type 2 affects both eyes but not necessarily with the same severity.

-In Type 1 macular telangiectasia, the blood vessels become dilated forming tiny aneurysms, causing swelling and damaging macular cells.
+In Type 1 MacTel, the blood vessels become dilated.
+This forms tiny aneurysms, causing swelling and damaging macular cells.
 The disease almost always occurs in one eye, which differentiates it from Type 2.